sofiallende/sofiallende.github.io/_osii/osii-1.md

 permalink: /osii/osii-1
 date: 2024-07-04
 number: 1
-excerpt: "informal notes on modeling the ice-ocean interface"
+excerpt: "Informal notes on modeling the ice-ocean interface"
 ---

 To model the ice-ocean boundary layer, we utilize the Navier-Stokes equations under the Boussinesq approximation.
 In the bulk, the governing equations can be written as follows: